hideokamoto/eorzea-weather-ts/README.md

-# TypeScript Package template
+# Eoruzea weather for TypeScript

-GitHub Template repository to create a npm package by using TypeScript.
+Simply utility functions to call the Eoruzea weather package.

 ## Prepare